Student loans: Biden officially launches new, affordable payment plan

 Servicers are also running into other problems before student loan payments restart.

-For instance, Great Lakes, which is listed as a loan servicer on the Education Department’s list of servicers, is now owned by Nelnet.
+For instance, Great Lakes, which is listed as a loan servicer on the Department of Education’s list of servicers, is now owned by Nelnet.
 The transition hasn’t been smooth.
 At the beginning of the month, Nelnet’s call center line shut down when borrowers tried to access the platform.

 "Nelnet's call center shutdown makes you wonder whether they have the volume to handle the transition of Great Lakes borrowers and foreshadows the type of problems borrowers can expect as repayments start," Persis Yu, deputy executive director and managing counsel of the Student Borrowers Protection Center, told Yahoo Finance.
 "Will borrowers be able to get service or support from loan service providers and are providers actually ready to restart payments?"